 Digital Filmmaking Summer Institute

-Study at the world--‐renowned UCLA Department of Film, Television and Digital Media this summer!
-The Film and Television High School Summer Institute in Digital Filmmaking is designed for talented and highly motivated rising juniors and seniors (under 18).
-This program is a two--‐week, intensive production workshop.
+The UCLA Film & Television Digital Filmmaking Summer Institute gives high school students from across the country and around the globe an unparalleled opportunity to study filmmaking at one of the most prestigious film schools in the world.
+The Digital Filmmaking program is designed for talented and highly motivated rising juniors and seniors.
+This program is a two-week, intensive production workshop.
 Students are immersed in the creativity and technique of cinematic storytelling and challenged to create entertaining narrative projects.

 - The program curriculum consists of a combination of lectures, practical camera exercises, and post production labs